 The grace period for non-payment of premiums may span two plan years if enrollees receiving APTC fail to pay premiums for November or December coverage.
-Consistent with guaranteed renewability of coverage, carriers must accept the renewal of the enrollee since the enrollee is still in a grace period (45 CFR §147.106).
-If the enrollee does not pay all outstanding premiums by the end of the three-consecutive-month grace period, the carrier should terminate the enrollment retroactively to the last day of the first month of the grace period.
-If the 2020 coverage resulted from renewal of the 2019 coverage, the 2020 coverage should also be cancelled as never effective.
+Consistent with guaranteed renewability of coverage, issuers must accept the renewal of the enrollee since the enrollee is still in a grace period (45 CFR §147.106).
+If the enrollee does not pay all outstanding premiums by the end of the three-consecutive-month grace period, the issuer should terminate the enrollment retroactively to the last day of the first month of the grace period.
+If the 2021 coverage resulted from renewal of the 2020 coverage, the 2021 coverage should also be cancelled as never effective.
 (See 45 CFR §156.270 and §155.430.)